Vladimir Zubov: Support of education

 Zubov and his wife Sofija Bilevičiūtė-Zubovienė established six primary schools for manor workers and peasants.
 These schools were private and financed by Zubovs.
-Due to the Lithuanian press ban, the first school in Ginkūnai was opened in 1896 illegally and in secret.
+Due to the Lithuanian press ban, the first school in Ginkūnai was opened in 1896 illegally and in secret (see: clandestine Lithuanian schools).
 Later this and other schools in Dabikinė, Naisiai, Gubernija (now northern part of Šiauliai), Medemrodė were legalized.
 It meant that they had to teach according to the Russian government curriculum, but the schools secretly taught Lithuanian language, history, and geography.
 Zubovs invited Lithuanian teachers, including Jadvyga Juškytė, and paid them a generous salary.
 Reportedly, Zubov spent as much as 10,000 rubles annually on the schools.
 In 1910, Rygos garsas reported that Zubovs maintained six primary schools with eight teachers attended for free by 300 students.
 Each school had a small library.

 In 1902, Zubov sponsored a public library in Šiauliai.
 He donated books as well as the second floor of his Zubovai Palace.
 He also donated 27,778 volumes of the historical archive of Šiauliai Economy; however, this archive was lost during World War I. In 1914, he planned to open Teacher's Seminary in Šiauliai but these plans were interrupted by World War I. When the seminary was established in 1920, Zubov donated the entire Zubovai Palace for its needs.
 The seminary grew to become Šiauliai University.

 World War I and after

-During World War I, Zubov lived in Saint Petersburg where he co-founded weekly newspaper Naujoji Lietuva (New Lithuania) and was elected chairman of the charitable Grūdas Society (Grain) to support war refugees.
+During World War I, Zubov lived in Saint Petersburg where he co-founded the weekly newspaper Naujoji Lietuva (New Lithuania) and was elected chairman of the charitable Grūdas Society (Grain) to support war refugees.
 At the end of 1917, the society maintained four shelters, seven primary schools, and seven evening courses for adults.
 After Lithuania became independent in 1918, Zubov did not join Lithuanian political life and led a rather reclusive life in his rural estate.
 Many of his landholdings were nationalized and distributed to landless farm workers during the Land Reform of 1922.
 He was left with 212 ha in Ginkūnai (owned by his daughter Aleksandra) and 300 ha each in Medemrodė (owned by him) and Dabikinė (owned by his son Vladimiras).
 The government nationalized 532 ha in Dabikinė and 1229 ha in Medemrodė (most of this land were forests).

 Zubov died on 23 June 1933 in Medemrodė.